Mathison-AG/djangocms-slick-slider/README.rst

     cd example
     mkvirtualenv my_project_env
     pip install -r requirements.txt
-    python manage.py migrate
-    python manage.py createsuperuser
     python manage.py runserver

-Afterwards, you can login and create a first page on which you can use the ``Slick Slider`` plugin.
+Visit your homepage (usually http://localhost:8000).

+User: :code:`admin`
+Password: :code:`adminadmin`

+You should see some instances of the ``Slick Slider`` plugin.
+You can play around to see, how it works.

 Settings